millerml352/NEON-Titration-QC-App/README.md

 5. Press "Plot Data" to create plots below

 Pressing the Plot Data button will generate four plots for your selected site and date combination: ALK values in mEq/L, ANC values in mEq/L, ALK values in mg/L, and ANC values in mg/L. Red lines present on the plots indicate thresholds as defined in the provided table above the plots.
 The table is from the NEON SWC protocol as a quick reference for what volumes and acid normalities should be used depending on your site's alkalinity and acid-neutralizing capacity.

+First two plots are plotly plots, second two are ggplot2.
+Will make final decision on which to use based on performance and whether additional functionality of plotly seems useful